flutter/website/src/release/breaking-changes/material-3-migration.md

     a menu item from a potentially large list by entering a matching string or by interacting with the menu with touch, mouse, or keyboard.
-This can be a good replacement for `DropdownButton` widget, although it isn’t necessary.
+This can be a good replacement for `DropdownButton` widget, although it isn't necessary.
  * [`SearchBar`][] and [`SearchAnchor`][] are for interactions where the user enters a search query, the app computes a list of matching responses, and then the user either selects one or adjusts the